Distributed Load Balancing with Workload-Dependent Service Rates

+Conceptually, $\mu_b(\cdot)$ acts as a \emph{performance envelope} for backend~$b$: it summarizes the aggregate processing capacity as a function of the total workload, abstracting away the internal mechanisms---for instance, continuous batching, disaggregated prefill-decode, memory management in LLM inference application---that determine how that capacity arises.
+Our model is agnostic to how service capacity is allocated among individual requests.

 \begin{assumption} The optimization problem \eqref{eq: FLU} is feasible. \end{assumption} The feasibility assumption is necessary for the system to be stable, i.e., the service capacity of the backends is enough to serve all arriving jobs without allowing the queue sizes to explode.
-A necessary and sufficient condition is Feasibility also guarantees the existence of an optimal solution as the feasible set is non-empty and closed, and the objective function is continuous and coercive over the feasible set.
-In Section \ref{sec: overload system}, we relax the feasibility assumption and considers overloaded systems.
+A necessary and sufficient condition for feasibility is that for every subset $P\subseteq \mathcal{F}$ of frontends, the total arrival rate does not exceed the aggregate maximum service capacity of all reachable backends:

+This is the analogue of Hall's marriage condition \citep{tassiulas1990stability} for our setting with workload-dependent service rates.
+Assumption~\ref{assmp: system stable} can be relaxed to admit overloaded systems, where GMSR lexicographically maximizes throughput, maximizes the number of backends that remain stable, and minimizes their total workload; see Section~\ref{sec: overload system} and Appendix~\ref{apx: overload system} for details.

-An important result connecting the performance of any online policy and the optimal fluid relaxation is given by the following lemma. { \begin{lemma} For any online policy $\pi$,
+The fluid optimum $\textsf{OPT}$ serves as a lower bound on the performance of any online policy: { \begin{lemma} For any online policy $\pi$,